skl/phundamental/README.md

 Raspberry Pi Model B
 --------------------

-Expanding the root partition whilst booted into Arch on the pi:
+### Expanding the root parition of the SD card

+Whilst booted into Arch on the pi:

     fdisk /dev/mmcblk0